ibinti/bugvm/README.md

 # BugVM

-BugVM is a fork of RoboVM and is a free open source alternative to closed commercial RoboVM.
+BugVM is a fork of RoboVM.

 ```